-For sure there’s a lot of empowering stuff to learn from these teachings.
-While not specifically a part of my life anymore, Tantric practices and philosophies have helped me to:
+Now there’s a lot of empowering stuff to be learned from these teachings.
+And while Tantra may not be specifically a part of my life anymore, Tantric practices and philosophies have helped me to:

 There’s also a destructive byproduct that needs talking about.
 It’s something I’ve experienced personally, and it’s something I see with a lot of the men who work with me: